HaplyHaptics/Haply-API-Java/README.md

-The physical understanding of how we can compose **Devices** from different **Mechanisms, Sensors,** and **Actuators** leads, naturally ,to the way the hAPI is partitioned using classes of the same name.
+The physical understanding of how we can compose **Devices** from different **Mechanisms, Sensors,** and **Actuators** leads, naturally ,to the way the Haply API is partitioned using classes of the same name.
 In the same way we have a physical **Board**, we have a class representation of the **Board**.
 It can be populated by a number of **Device** objects which are, themselves, comprised of a number of